-The Schema Archive Editor provides the ability to capture a 'snapshot' of an existing schema archive.
-The interface provides the ability to version the same archive multiple times, so users can store and utilize archived schemas from different points in time.
+The Schema Archive Job editor captures a "snapshot" of an existing schema archive.
+The interface provides the ability to version the same archive multiple times, so you can store and use archived schemas from different points in time.

 Schema archives are snapshots of existing schema values.
 Each data source in your environment can contain multiple archive versions.
 These versions can be used as baselines in schema comparison jobs against other data sources, archives, or standards.